originphp/website/source/docs/upgrade.md

 In your PHPUnit tests `startup` and `shutdown` also have a return type of void.

 ## Public Properties

-All public properties have been changed to protected, including `Mailer` and `Job` which previously used public properties for configuration.
+All public properties have been changed to protected, including `Mailer`,`Job`, `Schema` which previously used public properties for configuration.

 ## Middleware